gabetucker2/gostack/documentation/tutorials/introductionTutorial.md

 Great!
 So now, let's say we wanted to access this structure in various ways.
 We would do this using the stack.[Get](../functions/stack_Get.md)/[GetMany](../functions/stack_GetMany.md)() functions.
 For simplicity's sake, we will show only the keys of the card(s) returned.
 Given `var gottenData any`:

-> To get the first card in myStack: card {Idx: 0, Key: "Butterfly", Val: 539}:
+> To get the first card in myStack:
 >
 > `gottenData = myStack.Get(FIND_First) // Butterfly`
 >